glassCodeBender/AutomatePcapAnalysis/README.md

 # Update

 I tries to upload the csv I used to create the geo location database and the database file, but both files are too large.
 It looks like this program is for personal use only.

+# INFORMATION:

+Use the commands in the shell script to figure out how to capture traffic using tshark.
+This program was specifically written to deal w/ a specific style of data that is output by tshark.